-The lexicographic ordering of various criteria which we employ is as follows: whether a mean is present, type of survey (consumption/income), the nature of the income/consumption definition, database source, area coverage, population coverage, quality as defined in the source database, currency unit and survey source.
-As we are interested in both levels and distribution we prefer surveys with mean information over ones for which means are not reported.
-For the GCD, which focusses on consumption estimates, we prefer consumption surveys to income surveys (and viceversa for the GID).
-Among income definition concepts we prefer concepts that are closer to arriving at total income net of taxes and transfers.
-The order of preference of income definition concepts employed in the underlying databases, drawing upon the classification scheme and related definitions presented in the WIID, is as follows, from most preferred to least preferred: disposable income, disposable monetary income, gross income, gross monetary income, taxable disposable income, primary income, net earnings, gross earnings and finally a residual category for concepts that are not fully specified, e.g. we don't know if the reported data refers to net, gross or disposable income.
-We prefer surveys from Povcalnet over LIS and those from LIS surveys over those from WIID.
+The lexicographic ordering of various criteria which we employ is as follows: whether a mean is present, type of survey (consumption/income), the nature of the income/consumption definition, database source, area coverage, population coverage, quality as defined in the source database, currency unit, and survey source.
+As we are interested in both levels and distribution, we prefer surveys with mean information over ones for which means are not reported.
+For the GCD, which focuses on consumption estimates, we prefer consumption surveys to income surveys (and vice versa for the GID).
+Among income definition concepts, we prefer concepts that are closer to arriving at total income net of taxes and transfers.
+The order of preference of income definition concepts employed in the underlying databases, drawing upon the classification scheme and related definitions presented in the WIID, is as follows, from most preferred to least preferred: disposable income, disposable monetary income, gross income, gross monetary income, taxable disposable income, primary income, net earnings, gross earnings, and finally a residual category for concepts that are not fully specified, e.g. we do not know if the reported data refers to net, gross, or disposable income.

 Povcalnet and LIS surveys are often compiled using primary data, while WIID is a collection of secondary data.
-Povcalnet and LIS may be more rigorously scrutinized and have a smaller probability of transcription or other errors as compared to WIID surveys.
-Since LIS surveys have until recently included few if any developing countries and Povcalnet does not include developed countries, the area of overlap between these is small.
+We judge that Povcalnet and LIS may be more rigorously scrutinized and have a smaller probability of transcription or other errors as compared to WIID surveys and hence we prefer these two sources to the WIID.
+Since LIS surveys have until recently included few if any developing countries and Povcalnet does not include developed countries, the overlap in terms of country-years covered by both of these is small.
+However, when there is an overlap we prefer Povcalnet to LIS for the reason that this ensures greater internal comparability across developing-country surveys and enables greater external comparability with Povcalnet based estimates for developing countries deriving from other sources (in particular, World Bank poverty estimates).
 We prefer surveys with broader area and population coverage and surveys deemed higher quality by the source database to others.
 WIID surveys report a quality rating but Povcalnet and LIS surveys do not report any quality rating.
-Given that Povcalnet and LIS are constructed using primary data and have stricter inclusion requirements we assign them the highest quality rating (but it must be remembered that this is only an ordinal characterization).
+Given that Povcalnet and LIS are constructed using primary data and have stricter inclusion requirements, we assign them the highest quality rating (but it must be remembered that this is only an ordinal characterization).
 We prefer surveys that report means in local currency units over those which are reported in other units because the method of conversion into international units by the source can often be non-transparent.
 For the GCIP we prefer surveys in which the source of the survey is known over those for which it is missing.
 Even after applying all of these criteria we find that some country-years still have multiple surveys.
 At this stage we pick that survey which leads to the survey source being more compatible with the portrait presented by other years' observations for the same country (especially the nearest survey years for which data are available).

-3.2.
-Standardizing the Distributions
+3.2 Standardizing the distributions